josafatburmeister/BirdSongIdentification/README.md

 The models are trained using a transfer learning approach.
 For this, we use models from the Torchvision Library that were pre-trained on the ImageNet dataset [[1](#image-net)].
 We replace the fully-connected layers of the pre-trained models with classifiers suited to our classification tasks and then fine-tune some of the model's layers on our data.
 Our implementation supports various degrees of transfer learning, which range from re-training only the fully connected layer to fine-tuning all model layers.

 To select the best model from each training run, we use the macro-averaged F<sub>1</sub>-score (macro F<sub>1</sub>-score) as primary performance metric.
 The macro F<sub>1</sub>-score is the unweighted average of the F<sub>1</sub>-scores of all classes.
 Thus, it weights all classes equally and is therefore suitable for our use case, where model performance on rare classes is as important as performance on frequent classes.
-In addition to the macro F<sub>1</sub>-score, we also monitor the performance metrics (F<sub>1</sub>-score, precision, recall) of each class as well as the minimum of the class-wise F<sub>1</sub>-scores as additional performance indicators.
+In addition to the macro F<sub>1</sub>-score, we also monitor the performance metrics of each class (F<sub>1</sub>-score, precision, and recall) as well as the minimum of the class-wise F<sub>1</sub>-scores as additional performance indicators.
 To track and visualize the performance metrics, we use the _Weights and Biases_ platform.<sup>8</sup>

 <sup>6</sup> https://pytorch.org